 - Christmas Day – Dec.
 25, 2019 (Wednesday)

-Similar to initiating a payment on a typical weekend, if you’re initiating your payment on a banking holiday clearing times will be delayed until the next business day.
+ACH transfers do not clear on bank holidays.
+Similar to initiating a payment on a typical weekend, if you’re initiating your payment on a banking holiday processing times will be delayed until the next business day.

 If a bank holiday falls on a weekday

 For example, if you initiate a payment on Christmas Day that falls on Tuesday, it won’t actually initiate until Wednesday, the next operating business day.

 If a bank holiday falls on a weekend

 In addition, if a banking holiday falls on a Saturday or Sunday, it could also affect your payment processing date.
 For example, if a federal holiday falls on a Saturday, it is usually observed on the preceding Friday.
 Likewise, when the holiday falls on a Sunday, it is usually observed on the following Monday.